 Russell Investments Pan European Equity Fund may employ investment techniques and FDIs for efficient portfolio management and/or investment purposes as described in the section "Investment Techniques and Financial Derivative Instruments".
 Futures contracts will be used to hedge against market risk or gain exposure to an underlying market.
 Forward contracts will be used to hedge or gain exposure to an increase in the value of an asset, currency, commodity or deposit.
 Options will be used to hedge or achieve exposure to a particular market instead of using a physical security.
-Swaps (including swaptions) will be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
+Swaps (including swaptions) will be used to achieve profit as well as to hedge existing long positions.
+Forward foreign exchange transactions will be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
 Caps and floors will be used to hedge against interest rate movements exceeding given minimum or maximum levels.
 Credit derivatives will be used to isolate and transfer the exposure to or transfer the credit risk associated with a reference asset or index of reference assets.